 Then contact the Centre anti-poison du Québec, at 1 800 463-5060

 (toll free telephone emergency, 24 hours a day, 7 days a week) and follow

 their instructions to the letter.
 If the person’s condition appears

 serious, go to the hospital immediately, making sure to bring the

-label or the name and the registration number of the product in question.
+label of the product in question.

 The information provided in this document is in no way meant to replace